A 15-minute drive from the historic district will get you to one of the most beautiful estates in all of Savannah – the Wormsloe Historic Site.

 Not only does the Wormsloe have trails branching out through the woods, but it also has historic ruins and paths that run along the edge of the forest, where you can get breathtaking views of the Isle of Hope.
 You can take a guided tour or adventure out on your own through the trails, which can extend up to 2.3 miles.

 A small fee will get you into this majestic estate, where you’ll find several photos stops and activities.
-Inside the museum, you can learn about the beginnings of Georgia and watch a 13-minute film about its founding by General Oglethorpe.
-It’s here that you’ll grab a map and choose whether or not you want to follow a costumed guide on the nature trails.
+Inside the museum, you can learn about the beginnings of Georgia.
+Watch a 13-minute film about its founding by General Oglethorpe.
+You can grab a map and venture out on your own.
+Or, you can choose to follow a costumed guide on the nature trails.
+There’s even a colonial life area on one of the trails.
+During special events, demonstrators, dressed like colonials, show what life was like back then.